r52/quasar/README.md

 Quasar provides a WebSocket-based Data Server that is extensible using extensions.
 The Data Server is capable of processing and sending data to client widgets that would otherwise not be available in a purely web-based context, for example, your PC's resource information such as CPU and memory usage, or your [Spotify client's now-playing information](https://github.com/r52/quasar-spotify).

-Refer to Quasar's documentation at https://quasardoc.readthedocs.io for more information on how to build a widget or a Data Server extension.
+Refer to the [Quasar documentation](https://quasardoc.readthedocs.io) for more information on how to build a widget or a Data Server extension.

 Quasar is licensed under GPL-3.0.